Definition of planet: Pluto

 The long road from planethood to reconsideration undergone by Ceres is mirrored in the story of Pluto, which was named a planet soon after its discovery by Clyde Tombaugh in 1930.
 Uranus and Neptune had been declared planets based on their circular orbits, large masses and proximity to the ecliptic plane.
 None of these applied to Pluto, a tiny and icy world in a region of gas giants with an orbit that carried it high above the ecliptic and even inside that of Neptune.
 In 1978, astronomers discovered Pluto's largest moon, Charon, which allowed them to determine its mass.
 Pluto was found to be much tinier than anyone had expected: only one-sixth the mass of Earth's Moon.
 However, as far as anyone could yet tell, it was unique.
 Then, beginning in 1992, astronomers began to detect large numbers of icy bodies beyond the orbit of Neptune that were similar to Pluto in composition, size, and orbital characteristics.
-They concluded that they had discovered the long-hypothesised Kuiper belt (sometimes called the Edgeworth–Kuiper belt), a band of icy debris that is the source for "short-period" comets—those with orbital periods of up to 200 years.
+They concluded that they had discovered the hypothesized Kuiper belt (sometimes called the Edgeworth–Kuiper belt), a band of icy debris that is the source for "short-period" comets—those with orbital periods of up to 200 years.

-Pluto's orbit lay within this band and thus its planetary status was thrown into question.
+Pluto's orbit lays within this band and thus its planetary status was thrown into question.
 Many scientists concluded that tiny Pluto should be reclassified as a minor planet, just as Ceres had been a century earlier.
 Mike Brown of the California Institute of Technology suggested that a "planet" should be redefined as "any body in the Solar System that is more massive than the total mass of all of the other bodies in a similar orbit."
 Those objects under that mass limit would become minor planets.
 In 1999, Brian G. Marsden of Harvard University's Minor Planet Center suggested that Pluto be given the minor planet number 10000 while still retaining its official position as a planet.
 The prospect of Pluto's "demotion" created a public outcry, and in response the International Astronomical Union clarified that it was not at that time proposing to remove Pluto from the planet list.

 The discovery of several other trans-Neptunian objects, such as Quaoar and Sedna, continued to erode arguments that Pluto was exceptional from the rest of the trans-Neptunian population.
 On July 29, 2005, Mike Brown and his team announced the discovery of a trans-Neptunian object confirmed to be more massive than Pluto, named Eris.

 In the immediate aftermath of the object's discovery, there was much discussion as to whether it could be termed a "tenth planet".
 NASA even put out a press release describing it as such.
 However, acceptance of Eris as the tenth planet implicitly demanded a definition of planet that set Pluto as an arbitrary minimum size.
 Many astronomers, claiming that the definition of planet was of little scientific importance, preferred to recognise Pluto's historical identity as a planet by "grandfathering" it into the planet list.